Forcipomyia taiwana

-Forcipomyia taiwana, commonly known as "little black mosquito", is a species of biting midge of the genus Forcipomyia, found in Taiwan and mainland China.
+Forcipomyia taiwana, commonly known as "little black mosquito", is a species of biting midge of the genus Forcipomyia, found in Taiwan and China.
 It mainly sucks human blood, particularly from extremities such as ankles, lower legs, and elbows.
 Its bite causes the surrounding skin to become red, swollen, and extremely itchy, and can also precipitate more extreme allergic reactions.

 Description

 Adult Forcipomyia taiwana are approximately 1.4 mm in length.
 It has a black head and dark brown antennae, mouthparts, chest, and abdomen.
 Female F. taiwana have short, sparse hairs on their antennae.

 The head of the first instar larvae is dark brown, while the body is light yellow and slightly transparent.
 The head of the mature larvae is dark brown, and the body is yellowish brown.
 The body length of a mature larva is about 2.7 mm.
 Larvae have hairs on the back of their chest and legs.
 The last two segments of the body each have a pair of horns-shaped protrusions with the tips facing backward.
 The pupa of F. taiwana is about 2 mm long.
 The newly formed pupa is light brown and turns dark brown as the adult insect nears emergence.